 If You Can Afford To, Hire A Coach

 Are all the machines and equipment unfamiliar to you?
 If you don’t know where to start with your workouts, it might be a good idea to work with a coach or trainer who can help you figure out how to use the equipment to best address your needs.
 A good coach might even be able to create a flexible program for you so you’ll know what to do even if you exercise by yourself.
 Hiring a coach will help you avoid accidents and build confidence in the gym.

 The only way to know if you are improving is by diligently monitoring the exercises you have been doing.
 Keeping track of what you’re doing today will make it easier for you to figure out what to do in your next gym session.

-If you’re lifting weights, keep in mind to keep track of the weight, reps, and sets that you do.
+If you’re lifting weights, take note of the weights you handle as well as the reps and sets that you do.
 If you are trying to lose weight, you might also want to try monitoring your food intake.
-The easiest way to do this is by bringing a pen and a small notebook with you every time you go to the gym.
-You can also check out the different apps available for monitoring.
+The easiest way to do this is to bring a pen and a small notebook with you every time you go to the gym.
+You can also check out the different exercise monitoring apps available.

 You need to eat after each gym session.
 It is best to consume protein to help refuel your body.
 For convenience, a protein shake is your best option.
 You can also choose to bring a banana, boiled eggs, or a protein bar if you want something more filling.
 It’s recommended to eat right after your workout.